-Surviving?
-Or Thriving?
+Surviving Or Thriving?

 We all experience stress in our lives.
 Some level of stress is normal in the workplace.
 It can act as a stimulant to help us achieve more.
 However, excessive, prolonged stress can interfere with our productivity, as well as have a negative impact on our physical well-being, emotional health, and our relationships.
 Unfortunately, such long-term stress is all too common, especially in the workplace, and if it remains unchecked, it can lead to burnout, absenteeism, and high turnover.
+So, are you surviving or thriving?

 Effective leadership is key to preventing unnecessary workplace stress.
 What can you do, as a leader, to create an environment that is conducive to the growth, development, and optimal performance of your employees?